9 Types of Menstrual Cup Folds: Find the Right Method

 Learn more about folding a menstrual cup in the FAQs below.

-Menstrual cups must be folded before you insert them, otherwise, the cup won’t fit through the vaginal canal opening.
+Menstrual cups must be folded before you insert them, otherwise, the cup won’t fit through the vaginal opening.
 There are several different cup folds to try.
 Once you learn how to fold a menstrual cup, insertion becomes just as easy as using a tampon or other menstrual products.

 Find out more about period cups: